cajohare/CYGNUS/README.md

 * **neutrinos:** neutrino flux data
 * **pixels:** lists of cartesian vectors from the HEALpix discretisation
 * **plots:** all plots get put here
-* **python:** plotting the outputs of the main code, as well as some functions that may be useful to people
+* **python:** plotting the outputs of the main code, as well as some copy-able functions in a more useful format
 * **readouts:** readout technology performance data